CloudLabsAI-Azure/OpenAIWorkshop/scenarios/powerapp_and_python/Python.md

-## Exercise 4b: Build Open AI application with Python
+## Exercise 3b: Build an Open AI application with Python

 1. Search and select **Azure Synapse Analytics** in the Azure portal.